thebinarysearchtree/artwork/README.md

 }
 ```

-A todo list that uses the `elements` proxy to create new elements.
+A todo list that uses the `elements` proxy to create new elements. `setText` shows the factory line nature of Artwork, as opposed to the document nature of HTML.
 ```js
 class TodoList extends ElementArt {
   render() {